The Five Buddha Ring

 the camp, and Bangkok, till a message meant

-home, and he had to put in an appearance,
+home, and I had to put in an appearance,

 too late to mean anything, and pay